-This unit is a foundational unit for postgraduate counselling and therapeutic studies.
+Counselling 1 is a foundational unit for postgraduate counselling and therapeutic studies.
 It forms the first part of a 40 credit point sequence undertaken during the first year.
-Counselling 1 presents the foundational skills necessary for the successful inception of a productive counselling relationship.
-The sequenced, progressive presentation of these skills via experiential learning is framed by the simultaneous presentation of key theoretical concepts relevant to the skills in question.
-Students will be asked to consider how each of the major theoretical approaches to counselling and psychotherapy would conceptualise this stage of the relationship and the skills associated with it.
+Counselling 1 presents the foundational skills necessary for the successful inception of a productive counselling

-101433 - Skills in Counselling 1, 53010 - Counselling: Principles and Paradigms in Practice
+101433 - Skills in Counselling 1, 53010 - Counselling: Principles and Paradigms in Practice, 56160 - Theoretical Approaches to Therapy, 400486 - Psychotherapy for Arts Therapists